metricsgraphics/metrics-graphics/README.md

   * missing-data.png
   * missing-data-dark.png

-Remember to include the calls to the third-party libraries, as they appear in the code for the examples pages.
+Remember to load the set of third-party libraries that are there in the examples pages.
+If your project uses Bootstrap, make sure you load MetricsGraphics.js after it.

 ## License